The World Famous Deschutes Salmonfly Hatch

 The water conditions on the Deschutes River for the salmonfly hatch are

-going to be a little tough this year with higher than normal water flows.
-The river is off-color and the flow is 5,340 cfs at Warm Springs and 7,770 cfs at Moody.
-The water levels are dropping rapidly, but are still high.
+going to be a perfect this year with slightly lower than normal water flows.
+The river is slightly off-color and the flow is 3,640 cfs at Warm Springs and 4,450 cfs at Moody.
+The water levels have been fairly stable.
 This

-situation was not unusual in the 1980's when I started guiding on the Deschutes.
+situation was unusual in the 1980's when I started guiding on the Deschutes.
 The whole lower

 100-miles of the river will have salmonflies and golden stones.
 To make matters even more unpredictable, this last winter was colder and wetter than usual.
 This makes the emergence pretty unpredictable as well.

 The salmonfly hatch on Oregon's Deschutes used to be a May/June affair.
 Since 2012, Portland General Electric has changed the water flow

 regime in the hydro electric facilities at Pelton Dam.
 This warmed the

 river a few degrees during the winter, and moved the hatch ahead at

 least two, possibly three weeks.
 Now the hatch is much shorter and the big bugs have been gone before June.
 Hatches have been sparser too.
 With the influence of the dam vs. an unusually cold and dreary winter, the hatch in 2017 will undoubtedly be a little later

 than it has been the last couple of years, but probably not as late as the good old days.
 Don't worry, there will still be a salmonfly hatch and it will still be productive and exciting.